Danii-Sh/modl/README.md

      argmin_x ||Ax-b||_2^2 + ||x-Dw(x)||^2_2

  `A` can be any measurement operator.
-Here we consider parallel imaging problem in MRI where the `A` operator consists of undersampling mask, FFT, and coil sensitivity maps.

 `Dw(x)`: it represents the denoiser using a residual learning CNN.

 #### Recursive MoDL architecture:

+This image gives an overview of the model, focusing on the previous applicaiton, which is changed for our purpose:

 ![alt text](https://github.com/hkaggarwal/modl/blob/master/MoDL_recursive.png)

 #### Main benefits of the MoDL:
 1. One of the first deep model that works with parallel MRI data.